Your agents. Your edge.

 Any model, any provider

 Claude, GPT, Llama, Mistral — or any open-weight model you choose.
 Swap models without rebuilding.
 The institutional knowledge travels with the agent, not the model provider.
-Switch tomorrow.
-Take everything.

 Local if you need it